tlack/cproto2atomnif/README.md

 - Would be cool to have more config options, or any config options.
 - Needs docs; see test.py for some ideas about what it supports

+# note on c++

+To call C++ from a ESP-IDF toolkit component, which is C, the C++ code will need to declare the target function with `extern "C"` at the site of the definition (not the prototype).

+Furthermore, neither C nor this tool understand class method invocation, so your prototypes used with cproto2atomnif should only refer to `thing_do_blah`, not `Thing.do_blah`.

 # motivation

 There is a lot of existing Arduino code that I need to call from Erlang code